 - Collecting Requirements

 Although both agile and waterfall aim ait delivering high-quality software, their SDLC models are different.

 In the waterfall model, the whole software development process is broken into various phases of SDLC where the outcome of one phase will be the input of the following phase.
 Everything is subsequent and non-overlapping.

 Agile methodology focuses on continuous interaction of development and testing during the SDLC.
 In this model, the whole project is broken into small incremental builds.
 These small incremental builds are performed in iterations.
 Each iteration takes one to three weeks.

 What is the Agile Methodology?

-Agile is a project management methodology which aims continuous improvement and iteration at every stage.
-Continuous collaboration and iteration is key for agile implementation.
+Agile is a project management methodology that aims at continuous improvement and iteration at every stage.
+Continuous collaboration and iteration are key for agile implementation.
 Scrum, Kanban Methodology, Extreme Programming (XP), and Adaptive Project Framework (APF) are the agile frameworks.